ZeitOnline/vivi/core/src/zeit/workflow/README.txt

 >>> workflow.can_publish()
 False

-Let's now switch one state after the other and see if we can publish:
+Let's now switch one state after the other and see if we can publish[#needsinteraction]_:

 >>> workflow.edited = True
 >>> workflow.can_publish()